2009 United States House of Representatives elections: New York's 20th congressional district

 On January 26, 2009, Democrat Kirsten Gillibrand resigned when appointed to fill Hillary Clinton's U.S. Senate seat.
 Scott Murphy, a fellow Democrat, won the election held March 31, 2009, defeating Republican Jim Tedisco by fewer than 700 votes.
 Because of the slim margin, Tedisco did not concede the race until more than three weeks later, when overseas ballots had been counted.

 Illinois's 5th congressional district

 On January 2, 2009, Democrat Rahm Emanuel resigned one day before the end of the previous Congress after being named White House Chief of Staff.
-Democrat Michael Quigley won the election April 7, 2009 election to replace him, handily defeating Republican Rosanna Pulido with better than a two-to-one share of the vote.
+Democrat Mike Quigley won the election April 7, 2009 election to replace him, handily defeating Republican Rosanna Pulido with better than a two-to-one share of the vote.

 California's 32nd congressional district

 On February 24, 2009, Democrat Hilda Solis resigned to become United States Secretary of Labor.
 Judy Chu, also a Democrat, won the election, defeating Republican Betty Chu by a wide margin.